Mostly Resilient

 Will AI replace Purchasing Agents (excl.)?

-No. We don't think AI will replace Purchasing Agents, Except Wholesale, Retail, and Farm Products, though we do expect the job to change.
+No. We don't think AI will replace Purchasing Agents, though we do expect the job to change.

-The Bureau of Labor Statistics projects employment in this field to grow 5% through 2034, with AI limiting but not erasing that growth [7].
-Build your tech fluency now, and this career has real staying power.
+The job market also supports optimism.
+The Bureau of Labor Statistics projects employment in this field to grow 5% from 2024 to 2034, with AI potentially limiting but not erasing that growth [7].
+The practical advice: get comfortable with AI tools now, because fluency is quickly becoming the thing that separates good buyers from great ones.

 Reveal More